Freightos: freightos.com overview

-WebCargo main features
+WebCargo overview

 WebCargo provides rate management including features for uploading freight pricing contracts in Excel, a database for freight rates, and a module for automatic freight and quotations on the Web.
 The quotation algorithm includes routing of door-to-door freight services.
 This supports exchanging quote requests and quotes between freight forwarders and their agents.
+WebCargo also offers white-labeled online sales portal solutions for forwarders.

 Since 2018, cargo airlines began to offer connectivity for air cargo pricing and booking.
-During these years WebCargo changed its business model to be primarily a booking platform, and the company claims to be the largest platform with which freight forwarders digitally book air cargo services with airlines.
+During these years WebCargo augmented its business model to also function as a booking platform, and the company claims to be the largest platform with which freight forwarders digitally book air cargo services with airlines.
 In July 2018, Lufthansa became the first airline to offer direct rates for forwarders on the platform.
 This was followed by additional airlines, including Air France–KLM in April 2019, IAG Cargo (British Airways and Iberia) in July 2019, SAS Cargo in November 2019, Etihad in February 2020, AirBridgeCargo in June 2020, Qatar Airways in January 2021, TAP Air Portugal Cargo in January 2021.
+By 2024, carriers on the platform represented some 70% of global cargo capacity, although not all of that capacity is available for digital booking.

+The company continues to report on additional carriers, reaching 55 digitized carriers actively receiving bookings in Q3 2024.
+Across its entire platform, the company reached 339.1 thousand transactions in Q3 2024, growing 26% compared to Q3 2023.